shihab97820/base-learning/README.md

-## Day 32 – Exploring Base Testnets 🧪 bullish
+## Day 32 – Exploring Base Testnets 🧪 bullish on nft

 Today's learning focused on testnets and why they are important for developing applications on Base. soon